matheus-pereira/elric/website/versioned_docs/version-27.0/TestingAsyncCode.md

 For example, let's say that you have a `fetchData(callback)` function that fetches some data and calls `callback(data)` when it is complete.
 You want to test that this returned data is the string `'peanut butter'`.

-By default, Jest tests complete once they reach the end of their execution.
+By default, elric tests complete once they reach the end of their execution.
 That means this test will _not_ work as intended:

 ```js
 // Don't do this!